Center for Environmental Policy

 BACC:FLUD

-Biofuels and Climate Change: Farmers' Land Use Decisions researched farmers' decisions to grow crops as feedstocks for renewable energy production.
-The project also aimed to research farmers' adaptation to climate change.
+The Biofuels and Climate Change: Farmers' Land Use Decisions (BACC:FLUD project) examined farmers' decisions to grow crops as feedstocks for renewable energy production.
+The project also aimed to analyze farmers' adaptation to climate change.

 Learn more